-A Spicy Contemporary Romance ~ Coming December 3, 2014, from The Wild Rose Press
+A Sweet ‘n Spicy Contemporary Romance ~ from The Wild Rose Press ~ on sale now.

 Lily is a lifelong fixture in Scenic View, sick of living hand-to-mouth in a place where everyone’s nose is in her personal business.
 Just when she’s ready to move out of town, she meets the gorgeous newcomer, and it’s lust at first sight.
 The only thing is she doesn’t date firemen, which is too bad, because charming Nick seems like a real keeper.